ehre/GettingCleaningData/README.md

 Course Project for the Coursera/Johns Hopkins University "Getting and Cleaning Data" course.

 ##Introduction
-In this course project, the assignment was to download [the **Human Activity Recognition Using Smartphones Data Set**  from the UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), and from the raw data produce an independent, tidy data set according to the project instructions.
+In this course project, the assignment was to download a copy of [**the  Human Activity Recognition Using Smartphones Data Set**  from the UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), and from the raw data produce an independent, tidy data set according to the project instructions.

 ## Repository content
 1. **README.md** - this file!